burt202/lite-uploader/readme.md

 #### cancelUpload()

-Allows the upload to be cancelled
+Allows the upload to be cancelled, triggers `lu:cancelled`

 <table>
     <tr>